iter8-tools/docs/docs/getting-started/first-abn.md

 ## Deploy the sample application

-A sample application using the Iter8 SDK is provided.
+A simple sample two-tier application using the Iter8 SDK is provided.
+Note that only the frontend component uses the Iter8 SDK.
 Deploy both the frontend and backend components of this application as described in each tab:

 === "frontend"
     Install the frontend component using an implementation in the language of your choice: